jakechr/jira-to-lucid-doc/README.md

 ## Usage
 ### 1. Run the Script:
 * Execute the Python script jira_to_lucid_doc.py.
-* Provide the Jira username and year for which you want to fetch issues along with which Lucid product you want to import the document into (`lucidchart` or `lucidspark`).
+* Provide the Jira username (doesn't have to be the same as the auth email) and year for which you want to fetch issues along with which Lucid product you want to import the document into (`lucidchart` or `lucidspark`).

 ### 2. Process Overview:
 * The script will connect to Jira using the provided credentials and fetch all issues associated with the specified user.